Herat (1793–1863): Restored reign and disputes with Saleh Khan and Kamran Sadozai (1818–1821)

-Iranian Invasions and Revolt of Mustafa Khan Zori (1821-1823)
+Iranian invasions and revolt of Mustafa Khan Zori (1821–1823)

 Ever since 1816, Herat had refused to pay tribute to Persia.
-Kamran Mirza made multiple excuses on why he wasn't able to pay.
+Kamran Mirza made multiple excuses on why he was not able to pay.
 In addition to that, Herat had actively supported the revolt of Banyad Khan Hazara (the Hazara chieftain of Jam and Bakharz).
 On June 25, 1821, a Qajar force of 3,000 shattered Banyad Khan's Jamshidi, Hazara, and Firozkohi troops at the battle of Kariz.
 He was pursued into the lands of the Chahar Aimaq.
 In 1822, Iranian forces invaded Herat and besieged the city, aiming to restore Firuz al-Din to the throne.
 In the process, Ibrahim Khan Jamshidi, Khalil Khan Taymani, and Qilich Khan Timuri (one of the leaders on the Iranian side and the autonomous governor of Khvaf) were killed during a battle on May 22.
 In the end, Herat withstood the siege by Iranian forces.
-However, although the Qajar troops had ravaged the province dearly it doesn't seem to have much of an effect on Kamran, as within a year or two he was to attack Qandahar.
+However, although the Qajar troops had ravaged the province dearly it does not seem to have much of an effect on Kamran, as within a year or two he was to attack Qandahar.

 In the Islamic year 1238 (equivalent to October 1822 to September 1823) or 1824, Kamran Mirza attempted to conquer Qandahar, leaving the administration of Herat in the hands of Husain Khan and Mustafa Khan Zori.
 However, while Kamran was on route to Qandahar, allies of Firuz al-Din placed him back on the throne.
 However, Mahmud was soon able to convince them to desert Firuz and install him instead, thus ending Firuz al-Din's 18 day rule.
 Firuz al-Din Mirza would flee to the city of Torshiz after being deposed.
 In the Islamic year 1247 A.H.
-(June 12, 1831 - May 30, 1832), he would be assassinated at the instigation of Kamran Shah.
+(June 12, 1831 – May 30, 1832), he would be assassinated at the instigation of Kamran Shah.

 When Kamran Shah returned from Qandahar, Mahmud refused to let him back in.
 As a result, Kamran, with the support of the Qandahar Sardars, besieged Herat.
 Mahmud then recruited the help of Saleh Khan, who sent Mustafa Khan Zori to break the siege of the city.
 They were successful, but Mustafa Khan then turned against his allies, imprisoned Saleh Khan, and forced Mahmud Shah out the city.
 However, Kamran and Mahmud Shah then united against Mustafa Khan and within a month deposed him.
 In the winter of 1824 Mustafa Khan was executed.
 Kamran Mirza put a paper hat on Mustafa Khan's head and then poured lamp oil on top of it.
 In the Islamic year 1240 (August 1824 to August 1825), Mahmud Shah marched into Jamshidi lands and occupied Bala Murghab.